Space Shuttle Solid Rocket Booster: Challenger disaster

 The loss of Space Shuttle Challenger originated with a system failure of one of its SRBs.
 The cause of the accident was found by the Rogers Commission to be "a faulty design unacceptably sensitive to a number of factors" of the SRB joints compounded by unusually cold weather the morning of the flight.
 The field joint design was flawed, with flexure of the joints during launch compromising the seal of the large rubber O-rings and allowing them to extrude further into the joint and erode as hot exhaust gases passed through during past launches.
 Additionally, the O-rings were not resilient at low temperatures like those of the January 1986 morning of the accident (36 F).
 A cold-compromised joint in the right SRB failed at launch and allowed hot gases from within that rocket booster to sear a hole into the adjacent main external fuel tank and also weaken the lower strut holding the SRB to the external tank.
 The leak in the SRB joint caused the eventually catastrophic failure of the lower strut and partial detachment of the SRB, which led to a collision between the SRB and the external tank.
 With the external tank being destroyed and the shuttle stack, traveling at a speed of Mach 1.92 at 46,000 ft, thrusted off-axis by the right SRB as well as the tank's collapse, Challenger disintegrated.
-Both SRBs survived the accident.
-Shortly before the disaster, engineers representing Thiokol recommended scrubbing the launch due to the cold temperatures, but were overridden by NASA managers.
+Both SRBs survived the accident initially, until they were destroyed by the range safety officer.
+Prior to the disaster, a teleconference was held between Marshall Spaceflight Center, Kennedy Space Center, and Morton Thiokol to discuss the upcoming launch.
+Originally, Morton Thiokol held the stance that the launch temperatures were too cold for launch.
+However, after a period of recess, Morton Thiokol had changed their stance, and was no longer opposed to launch.

 During the subsequent downtime, detailed structural analyses were performed on critical structural elements of the SRB.
 Analyses were primarily focused on areas where anomalies had been noted during postflight inspection of recovered hardware.

 One of the areas was the attachment ring where the SRBs are connected to the external tank.
 Areas of distress were noted in some of the fasteners where the ring attaches to the SRB motor case.
 This situation was attributed to the high loads encountered during water impact.
 To correct the situation and ensure higher strength margins during ascent, the attach ring was redesigned to encircle the motor case completely (360°).
 Previously, the attachment ring formed a 'C' shape and encircled the motor case just 270°.
 Additionally, special structural tests were performed on the aft skirt.
 During this test program, an anomaly occurred in a critical weld between the hold-down post and skin of the skirt.
 A redesign was implemented to add reinforcement brackets and fittings in the aft ring of the skirt.

 These two modifications added approximately 450 lb to the weight of each SRB.
 The result is called a Redesigned Solid Rocket Motor (RSRM).